nikgo/bolt-extension-nikgo-extra/README.md

 ### Twig

 * Clean excerpt: Add twig function and filter for `cleanexcerpt` to remove annoying spaces and undersorce in a excerpt.
+* Html tools functions and filters:
+  * htmlThumbs: Replace file images from html img tags to thumbnails (warning: file path should be bolt files folder).
+  * htmlRespImg: Replace html img tags with repsonsive images (srcset and sizes).
+Calls `respImg` from bolt extension `boltresponsiveimages` (warning: file path should be bolt files folder).